Our application policy

 - Swimming pools, unless for specific therapeutic reasons

-- To fund research including medical research
+- To fund research or research infrastructure including medical research

 -